akanksha-atrey/akanksha-atrey.github.io/index.md

 ## About Me

 I am a fourth year MS/Ph.D. student.
 My current research interests lie at the intersection of machine learning, edge computing, and privacy with a focus on applications in IoT and blockchain.
-Particularly, I am interested in characterizing, evaluating and building explainable, generalizable and privacy-preserving personalized machine learning models on resource-constrained edge environments.
+Particularly, I am interested in characterizing, evaluating and building explainable, generalizable and privacy-preserving machine learning models on resource-constrained edge environments.

 My prior work in graduate school has been oriented towards employing causal modeling techniques to understand, evaluate and develop deep reinforcement learning agents.